+65 3106 0302 +1 (888) 910 7906 Contact Us

 By Perry Stevens, Blend Local Search Marketing | May 2026

 Key Stat: Businesses that blog consistently generate 67% more leads per month than those that don't.
-And blog posts with video content receive 157% more organic traffic from search engines.
-(Source: HubSpot, "State of Marketing", 2025)
+Blog posts with video content receive 157% more organic traffic from search engines.
+And companies that publish 16+ blog posts per month get 3.5x more traffic than those publishing 0-4 posts.
+(Source: HubSpot, "State of Marketing", 2025; Demand Metric, "Content Marketing ROI", 2024)

 TL;DR